 Other Standard (specify):

 Participant-directed workers (PDWs) must meet the following qualifications:

 a.
 Be at least eighteen (18) years of age;

 b.
-Complete and pass a criminal background check pursuant to the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999, as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13, 2002, (D.C.
-Laws 12-238 and 14-98), D.C.
-Official Code § 44-551 et seq.;
+Complete and pass a criminal background check pursuant to the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999, as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13, 2002 (D.C.
+Law 14-98; D.C.
+Official Code §§ 44-551 et seq.);

 c.
 Receive customized training provided by the participant and/or his/her authorized representative;

 d.
-Be able and willing to provide the service-related responsibilities outlined in the participant’s person-centered ISP; and
+Be able and willing to provide the service-related responsibilities outlined in the participant’s person-centered PCP;

 e.
-Be certified in cardiopulmonary resuscitation (CPR) and First Aid and maintain current certifications.

-Participant-directed workers (PDWs) must meet the following qualifications:

-a.
-Be at least eighteen (18) years of age;

-d.
-Be able and willing to provide the service-related responsibilities outlined in the participant’s person-centered e.
-Be certified in cardiopulmonary resuscitation (CPR) and First Aid and maintain current certifications;
+Be certified in cardiopulmonary resuscitation (CPR) and First Aid and maintain current certifications; and

+f.
+Not be a participant in the Services My Way program.

 Verification of Provider Qualifications